Mambo-Token/MamboLaunchPad/Projects/Kenobi.md

 We have distributed in a soft funds generating curve sell orders on L1 Marketplace.

 ## Roadmap
-- Listing on a real Kaspa DEX.
+- Listing on real Kaspa DEXes. [done] Kenobi was the first KRC20 to be listed on 4 Dexes, besides Nacho.
-- Offering rewards for $Kenobi staking.
+- Offering rewards for $Kenobi staking. [done]
-- $Kenobi looks for a graphics freak to take the role of the meme godfather (may include Kenobi x account).
 - community building: if needed own x account, own tg group.
 - real life help for suppressed by gov ppl.
 - - Website.